 Under paint EPR laws, consumers pay a small “eco fee” for recycling when they purchase new paint – usually 75 cents per gallon.
 An industry-run non-profit, PaintCare, uses this funding to collect, transport, and process leftover paint.

-So far, paint EPR programs in the U.S. have reused and recycled more than 16 million gallons of paint, created 200 jobs, and saved governments (and taxpayers) over $150 million.
-With more than 1,700 voluntary collection sites (77% at retail locations), the program has created unprecedented convenience for consumers to return leftover paint.
+So far, paint EPR programs in the U.S. have collected more than 50 million gallons of paint (reusing or recycling over 25 million gallons), created 200 jobs, and saved governments (and taxpayers) over $240 million.
+With more than 2,000 voluntary collection sites (more than 70% at retail locations), the program has created unprecedented convenience for consumers to return leftover paint.

 MO PSC has created a Guide to Talking to Retailers about paint stewardship.
 The guide includes sign-up sheets for retailers who support or would like more information on paint stewardship.